 You have to love a recipe that looks like you worked hard when actually you didn’t do much at all.
 This homemade stromboli fits that bill.

-Stromboli, a cousin of calzone, fits into that category, and when you’re finished, you can feed the neighborhood.
+Stromboli, a cousin of the calzone, fits into that category, and when you’re finished, you can feed the neighborhood.

 It's an Italian-American invention from the 1950s, apparently named for the film “Stromboli,” which was on the silver screen at the time.
-There is a real place called Stromboli; it’s a volcanic island off the north coast of Sicily.
+There is also a real place called Stromboli; it’s a volcanic island off the north coast of Sicily.

 I usually roll out the dough on floured parchment paper, which I then use to help roll the dough and all the layers of meat and cheese into a log.
 Then I pick up the parchment on both sides — like a sling — and set it on the baking sheet.

-Easy Stromboli RecipePrint
+Easy Stuffed Stromboli

 Peppadew peppers can also often be purchased in jars, sometimes under the name "sweet piquante peppers."
 Substitute roasted red peppers if you can't find peppadews.